Transum Maths Topics

 Mensuration is the branch of Mathematics dealing with measurement of angles, length, area, and volume.
 It is linked closely to the topic of Estimation and related to the topics of Angles, Shape and Shave (3D).

-It is essential for students to have an understanding of the units used to measure which include both the more common metric units and the Imperial units still in common usage.
-We have found a good teaching strategy is to ask each of the students to "Bring to the next Maths lesson some visual aid which will help the rest of the class remember the size of a unit of measurement".
-Here are some Printable Instructions.
-This activity provides an association with a unit, a visual aid and another person which is a great memory enhancer.
+It is essential for pupils to have an understanding of the units used to measure which include both the more common metric units and the Imperial units still in common usage.
+We have found a good teaching strategy is to ask each of the pupils to "Bring to the next Maths lesson some visual aid which will help the rest of the class remember the size of a unit of measurement".
+See Memorable Measures below for the printable resources.
+This activity provides an association with a unit, a visual aid and a known person which is a great memory enhancer.

 Mental Methods

-Though using pencil and paper are as useful as having up-to-date technology skills.
-There is no substitute for strategic mental methods for working out calculations and solving problems.
-The activities in this topic are designed to improve students' abilities to use their brains.
+Though using pencil and paper are as useful as having up-to-date technology skills, there is no substitute for strategic mental methods for working out calculations and solving problems.
+The activities in this topic are designed to improve pupils' abilities to use their brains.

 Mixed